 It is essential to know where and how to obtain public records, whether someone is looking for information about a friend, a relative, themselves, or even a person they heard about in the news.

 By reading this piece, people can possess the skills they need to locate Oklahoma public records and the knowledge of which custodians host which records.
-Criminal records are maintained by the Oklahoma State Bureau of Investigation (SBI), prisoner information hosted by the Oklahoma Department of Corrections (DOC), and arrest and warrant information is held by local sheriff’s offices and police agencies.
+Criminal records are maintained by the Oklahoma State Bureau of Investigation (SBI), prisoner information is hosted by the Oklahoma Department of Corrections (DOC), and arrest and warrant information is held by local sheriff’s offices and police agencies.

 References